The SEED Center

 4. Encourage use of the SEED and other online learning communities by your faculty and staff.

 • Participate in real-time discussions and get instantaneous answers to questions about a variety of related topics, from lab equipment to assessment tools, new curricula to market information.
-The time to build the green economy and the green workforce is now.
+The time to build a green economy and a green workforce is now.
 The more we work collaboratively across the country, the more productive our work will be.

 5. Develop new technical programs based on regional industry demand.

-• Given the uncertain renewable energy and efficiency industry outlook, and rapidly changing technologies, access to the most up-to-date employment projections – and strong partnerships with industry on the ground – will be critical.
-See “SEED Center: Components of a Quality Program” for more information on designing new green job training programs.
-See also the U.S. Department of Labor’s recent efforts toward classifying green occupations which will help colleges define and track local green jobs and potential demand.
+• Given the uncertain renewable energy and efficiency industry outlook, and rapidly changing technologies, access to the most up-to-date employment projections – and strong partnerships with industry on the ground will be critical.

 Core Strategies – Strengthen Program Depth, Reach, and Effectiveness